Why A Pill That's 4 Cents In Tanzania Costs Up To $400 In The U.S.

 "We have now identified nearly half-a-dozen neglected tropical diseases that are widespread in the U.S. among the poor, especially in the American South," says Hotez, who last year published Blue Marble Health, a book evaluating neglected diseases in America.
 "In all, I estimate that 12 million Americans now live in extreme poverty with a neglected tropical disease."

-And some of them are in Lowndes County, Ala., where a community of individuals was recently discovered to have hookworm.
+Some of them are in Lowndes County, Ala., where a community of individuals was recently discovered to have hookworm.
 The average income in the county is just $18,036.

 "Some of the people in Lowndes County are living off $600 or $700 a month," says Catherine Flowers, founder of Alabama Center for Rural Enterprise, a nonprofit that addresses poverty.
 "People have told me they sometimes have to choose between buying medication and eating."